 SF.9.5 Delegate, expert and observer roles

-These parties shall not comment to the media on the consensus achieved in the ISO committee, nor shall they comment on the contributions and comments made by other delegates and experts in the working sessions of the ISO committee.
-This could have a detrimental effect on the productive dialogue and trust necessary among delegates and experts for effective ISO standards development.
+These parties shall not comment to the media on the consensus achieved in the ISO committee, nor shall they comment on the contributions and comments made by other delegates and Experts in the working sessions of the ISO committee.
+This could have a detrimental effect on the productive dialogue and trust necessary among delegates and Experts for effective ISO standards development.

 SF.9.6 Meetings and media participation